Expand All | Collapse All

 - Oxalosis and Hyperoxaluria Foundation, member of Scientific Advisory Board, receiving reimbursement for travel expenses.

 Samir K. Nangia, MD

-Dr. Nangia has served on numerous hospital committees including Pharmacy, Quality and Ethics.
-He has been a clinical preceptor for the University of Texas Arlington Nurse Practitioner Program, a Problem-Based Learning Instructor for medical students at University of California, San Diego, and taught the Clinical Examination and Reasoning Course at Medical College of Wisconsin.
-He has completed a basic science research fellowship at University of California, San Diego and Scripps Research Institute with publications in both Transplantation and American Journal of Kidney Disease.
+Dr. Nangia has served on numerous hospital committees including Chair of Quality Council, Pharmacy, and Ethics.
+He has been a clinical preceptor for the University of Texas Arlington Nurse Practitioner Program, a Problem-Based Learning Instructor for medical students at University of California, San Diego (UCSD), and taught the Clinical Examination and Reasoning Course at Medical College of Wisconsin.
+He has completed a basic science research fellowship at UCSD and Scripps Research Institute with publications in both Transplantation and American Journal of Kidney Disease.

-As of January 2017, Dr. Nangia reported the following external relationships:
+As of September 2019, Dr. Nangia reported the following external relationships:

 Dr. Nangia serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:

 - Joint Venture Partner FMC & USRC in 10 Dialysis Units in Dallas Area.

 - Inpatient Dialysis DFW Mid-Cities for FMC (five hospitals) serving as a Medical Director, compensation goes to nephrology practice.

 - Co-creator and co-host of Medical Radio Show Doc Talk Live (doctalklive.com) on 104.9 FM/Yupp TV with more than 200 physician guests, funded by Health Care Organization and receiving no compensation.

 - Co-Creator & co-host of Medical Radio Show Doc Talk Live (doctalklive.com) on 104.9 FM/Yupp TV with over 200 physician guests.
 Funded by Health Care Organization and receiving no compensation.